Blendify/blender-manual/blender_docs/manual/modeling/empties.rst

 .. rubric:: Parent object for a group of objects

-An Empty can be parented to any number of other objects.
+An empty can be parented to any number of other objects.
 This gives the user the ability to control a group of objects easily, and without affecting a render.